 Triclosan’s Role in PCOS

-This study investigated triclosan’s role in PCOS, given how commonly it’s used in personal care products.
+This studyinvestigated triclosan’s role in PCOS, given how commonly it’s used in personal care products.

 556 women without PCOS were compared to 118 women with PCOS.
 Their urine was measured for triclosan concentration.